 About Calderdale Data Works

-Calderdale Data Works provides open data which is freely available and can be used by anyone to use and republish, without restrictions.
+Calderdale Data Works provides open data which is freely available and can be used and republished by anyone, without restrictions.

 We want Calderdale to become a technical and digital hub and Open Data is a big part of that.
 Collaboration is key to delivering big priorities like economic growth, social inclusion and public service transformation.